 Linen is relatively energy efficient.
-About 80% of its water and energy is used to wash and iron the finished garment.
-Only a mere 20% of its energy comes from growing and making the actual fabric.
+About 80 percent of its water and energy is used to wash and iron the finished garment.
+Only a mere 20 percent of its energy comes from growing and making the actual fabric.
 This says a lot more about today’s clothing industry than linen itself!
 Developing more standardized garment washing and ironing methods is key to reducing fashion’s overall negative impact on the environment.

 Linen uses significantly less water and pesticides than cotton.
 Cotton also consumes a large amount of energy when it is spun because of how mechanized the production process is.